Reading Fundamentals #1:

 As a student you will be expected to:

-· Complete all 5 information chapters covering Scientifically-based Research, showing a competent understanding of the material presented.
+· Complete all five information sections showing a competent understanding of the material presented in each section.

-· Complete a review of any chapter on which your examination score was below 70%.
+· Complete a review of any section on which your examination score was below 50%.

 · Complete a course evaluation form at the end of the course.